-You can select the input section by the name of a global symbol that the section defines.
-This enables you to choose individual sections with the same name from partially linked objects.
+You can select the input section by the global symbol name that the section defines.
+The global name enables you to choose individual sections with the same name from partially linked objects.

 The :gdef: prefix distinguishes a global symbol pattern from a section pattern.
 For example, use :gdef:mysym to select the section that defines mysym.
 The following example shows a scatter file in which ExecReg1 contains the section that defines global symbol mysym1, and the section that contains global symbol mysym2: